patrykknapik/multi_machine_flowshop/README.md

 # README
-Brute force algorithm comparison to Johnson's algorithm for solving two and three machine flowshop problem
+Brute force algorithm comparison to Johnson's algorithm for solving two and three machines flowshop problem.
+NEH algorithm (O(n^2)) for three machines flowshop problem.

 Tasks are created in loop.
 Values of Mx (where x is machine number) are generated randomly, they represent time needed for x machine to process task.